TD-Community/TDVersionExplorer/README.md

 ## 1. Analyzing TD Files

-TDVersionExplorer allows to analyze a folder's contents to quickly understand which Gupta Team Developer files it contains and retrieve key information about each file.<br />
+TDVersionExplorer allows to analyze a folder's contents to quickly understand which Gupta Team Developer files it contains and retrieve key information about each file.<br/>
 This is done by checking key parts of the file contents.
-Both text and binary files are inspected.<br />
+Both text and binary files are inspected.<br/>
 Having this feature, installations and folders containing sources can quickly be inspected to check TD specific files.

 ### Analysis Details